 Term Sheets: Economic Terms

-Although we refer to a "Series A" financing in this article, the same terms can apply to any priced round in which a newly created class of preferred stock is sold to investors (whatever you decide to call it).
+Although a "Series A" financing is referred to, the same terms can apply to any priced round in which a newly created class of preferred stock is sold to investors (whatever you decide to call it).

-Valuation refers to the value of the company in is state in either pre-money or post-money terms.
+Valuation refers to the value of the company and is stated in either "pre-money" or "post-money" terms.

 Pre-money valuation is simply the current value of the company before the deal.

 Post-money valuation value of the company before the deal, plus the total new money coming in.